-In contrast, some of the works opt to use an extra network for the tumor segmentation task in a cascaded manner.
-In \cite{Christ2016,Christ2017}, another 2D FCN is used to segment the tumors, within the segmented liver from the first 2D FCN, in an CFCN fashion, where the 3D CRF refines the output of the CFCN model.
+In contrast, some of the works opt to use an extra network for the tumor segmentation task in a cascaded sequence.
+In \cite{Christ2016,Christ2017}, another 2D FCN is used to segment the tumors, within the segmented liver from the first 2D FCN, in a CFCN fashion, where the 3D CRF refines the output of the CFCN model.
 Similarly, in \cite{Han2017}, another DenseU-Net is used to segment tumors from the segmented liver from the first DenseU-Net.
-In \cite{Yuan2017}, a third 2D FCN, following the first two which segmented the liver, is used for the tumor segmentation task.
+In \cite{Yuan2017}, a third 2D FCN, following the first two that segmented the liver, is used for the tumor segmentation task.
 Moreover, in \cite{Jin2018}, a third 3D RA-UNet segments tumors from the liver mask outputted from the first two (2D and 3D) RA-UNets networks.
 Similarly, a third AHCNet is used for tumor segmentation on the segmented liver from the first two AHCNets \cite{Jiang2019}.
 On the other hand, in \cite{Ouhmich2019}, after segmenting the liver with a single U-Net, two other cascaded U-Nets are used for tumor, and its viability segmentation, respectively.
 In \cite{Nanda2019}, the authors opt for a different network than the SegNet employed for segmenting the liver.
-Laws texture energy measure (LTEM) features are extracted for tumors detection using a normal ANN optimized by a genetic optimizer algorithm (LTEM-GO-ANN), and then followed by a 2D U-Net performing the tumors segmentation on detected tumor regions.
+Laws texture energy measure (LTEM) features are extracted for tumor detection using a normal ANN optimized by a genetic optimizer (GO) algorithm (LTEM-GO-ANN), followed by a 2D U-Net performing the tumors segmentation on detected tumor regions.
 Similarly, in \cite{Chen2019a}, after segmenting the liver using the MPNet, a 3D densely-connected GAN (DC-GAN) is used for the tumor segmentation within the segmented liver.
-In \cite{Bai2019}, after segmenting the liver using 3D U-Net, a multi-scale candidate generation (MCG) generates candidate tumors areas based on superpixels, which are inserted into 3D fractal residual network (FRN), and the output is refined by an ASM algorithm.
+In \cite{Bai2019}, after segmenting the liver using 3D U-Net, a multi-scale candidate generation (MCG) algorithm generates candidate tumor areas based on superpixels, which are inserted into a 3D fractal residual network (FRN), and the output is refined by an ASM algorithm.
 In \cite{Jansen2019}, after segmenting the liver using a 2D MC-FCN, another network with dual-pathways is used to segment the tumors using nine phase slices.
 In \cite{Zhang2020a}, after coarsely segmenting the liver using a 2D U-Net, a 3D FCN is used to segment the tumors within, followed by an LSM algorithm to refine the tumor segmentation.
 In \cite{Araujo2021}, a RetinaNet comes before the U-Net to create an initial segmentation for the tumor that is then utilized by the U-Net to complete the task of tumors segmentation, followed by some post-processing techniques to enhance the final segmentation results.